-Membership in the Partnership for Financial Equity is open to all Massachusetts not-for-profit, community-based organizations and quasi-public and public agencies.
-Organizations and agencies interested in becoming a community partner of the Partnership for Financial Equity should contact Tom Callahan at email@example.com.
+Membership in Partnership for Financial Equity is open to all not-for-profit, community-based organizations and quasi-public and public agencies who subscribe to our mission.
+Organizations and agencies interested in becoming a community partner of the Partnership for Financial Equity should contact Tom Callahan at firstname.lastname@example.org.

 Participation in the Partnership for Financial Equity can help enhance an organization’s programs by: